 iii.
 Drones are placed over the pads and their connections to local networks are established.

 iv.
-Control software is set up to one of the computers of the operation team which connected to the local network.
+Control software is set up to one of the computers of the operation team which is connected to the local network.

 v.
 Inspector Stock is now able to operate autonomously